World-Architects/event-sourcing-example/readme.md

 ## Goals

  * Demonstrate event sourcing
- * Demonstrate minimal / none dependencies on the domain for event sourcing
+ * Demonstrate minimal / none dependencies on the domain for the event sourcing
  * Demonstrate projections

 ## Event Store Settings